CDN Proxy

 }

-Customers who wish to filter the cookies that are shared with the Edge Decider for targeting purposes may implement a whitelist approach by amending their CDN configuration to modify the outgoing "Cookie" request header sent to the optimizely-edge.com.
-If you implement a whitelist, make sure that the following cookies used by Optimizely Performance Edge are on that list:
+If you want to filter the cookies that are shared with the Edge Decider for targeting purposes, you may implement an allowlist approach by amending their CDN configuration to modify the outgoing "Cookie" request header sent to the optimizely-edge.com.
+If you implement an allowlist, make sure that the following cookies used by Optimizely Performance Edge are on that list:

 4. Add a CloudFront Trigger